 The best motorhome rental companies should provide you with…

-- An excellent, ultra modern vehicle
+- An excellent, ultra modern vehicle (unless you want something older and quirky)

 - Unlimited mileage (something some rental companies don’t do)